algolia/instantsearch/docgen/src/getting-started.md

 ## Wrapping up

-Congratulations, you now have a fully featured instantsearch result page.
+Congratulations, you now have a fully featured InstantSearch result page.
 But this is only the beginning!
 If you want to dig further into instantsearch.js, we suggest reading:
   * [the API of instantsearch()](instantsearch.html)
   * [more about the widgets and their API](widgets.html)
   * [how to use connectors to provide your very own rendering](guides/customization.html)